The HACCP system - When should a HACCP system be reviewed?

 Before you can put up a plan, you will need to build your HACCP team.
 Your team must consist of people who know how to make a HACCP plan or its basic principles.

-An efficient HACCP plan team will includes members from any position responsible for your food production process to offer expert advice from their fields.
+An efficient HACCP plan team will include members from any position responsible for your food production process to offer expert advice from their fields.

 Having a team of purely quality control personnel or just a food manufacturing plant manager may lack the necessary information regarding equipment's technicalities.
 Similarly, a team composed entirely of only food engineers may lack expertise in quality control aspects.